stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### Clover Boot fix

-To fix dual-booting hackintosh rename bootmgfw.efi to bootmgfw-orig.efi causing Clover to become unblocked.
-Add the tag ``-orig`` to the name so that it’s still recognizable file and will show the Windows EFI partition for booting in the Clover Boot loader Menu.
+To fix dual-booting hackintosh, rename bootmgfw.efi to bootmgfw-orig.efi causing Clover to become unblocked.
+Add the tag ``-orig`` to the name so that it’s still a recognizable file and is shown in the Windows EFI partition for booting in the ``Clover Boot`` loader menu.

 To rename ``bootmgfw.efi``

 * Boot off macOS installation media.
 * Boot macOS.
 * Open ``Clover Configurator`` application.
-* Select ``Mount EFI`` on left column.
+* Select ``Mount EFI`` on the left column.
 * Click ``Mount Partition`` for the drive where macOS and Windows is installed on.
 * Click ``Open Partition``.
 * Navigate to ``EFI/Microsoft/Boot/``.